 There are several ways to create a table in WordPress.
 If you already have a table in Google Sheets, you can display it to your WordPress site without needing to recreate the table.
 This post will show you how to turn a spreadsheet file in Google Sheets into a beautiful table in WordPress using Essential Addons.
 This method is great to convey announcements such as graduation, test results, and so on.

 Essential Addons itself is a freemium Elementor add-on.
-The widget to turn a Google Sheets spreadsheet into a WordPress table is available on the free version.
+The widget to turn a Google Sheets spreadsheet into a WordPress table is available on the pro version.
 You can also use the free version of Elementor to create the table.

 Before getting started, make sure you have installed and activated both Elementor and Essential Addons.